cwong47/aws-utils/README.md

 Calvin Wong

 # License
-DNS Grep (dnsgrep) is distributed under the
-[Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE and NOTICE for more information.
+The utilities in this repo are distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE and NOTICE for more information.